The Gospel according to Starlight

 All in all we had ourselves a handsome little vacation and were able to participate in a ultra-smooth music festival that feels much like a large family gathering.
 Good souls enjoying one another, good music and some good food, all goodness.
 There are too many people to thank individually for what could possibly have been the best and most heart warming musical experience of our short career.

-Water, the V-Tunes crew and all of our friends and fans that traveled to the festival!
+A trillion thank yous to Big Water, the V-Tunes crew and all of our friends and fans that traveled to the festival!
 We love love love you all... we are family.

 "C'Mon Cory Mon!"